encoredev/encore/docs/quick-start.md

 If you're looking for ideas on what to do next, check out the [REST API tutorial](https://encore.dev/docs/tutorials/rest-api).

-If you want to chat to pioneering develops already building with Encore or need help, [join the friendly community on Slack](https://encore.dev/slack).
+If you want to chat to other pioneering developers already building with Encore or need help, [join the friendly community on Slack](https://encore.dev/slack).